 Our mission is to provide the kind of personalized, comprehensive psychiatric and rehabilitative care that enables people to understand, accept and manage their illnesses so they can return to the community and live as independently as possible.
+Let us help you.
+Call 617.855.3756 today to speak with our program director, Sharon Berman, LICSW.

 You will receive an individually tailored evaluation that may include psychological testing, neuropsychological testing, neuromedical consultation, and dual-diagnosis assessment.